Vik-u/novoStoic2.0/README.md

 # novoStoic2.0
-novoStoic2.0: Integrated Pathway Design Tool with Thermodynamic Considerations and Enzyme Selection
+novoStoic2.0: Integrated Pathway Design Tool with Thermodynamic Considerations and Enzyme Selection.
+It is a part of AlphaSynthesis Platform for NSF funded AI institute: Molecule Maker Lab Institute (MMLI), available at: https://moleculemaker.org/research/alphasynthesis/

 ### Requirements: